 About AAA Scholarship Foundation

+The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and displaced students.
 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
-The average household income of families accepted to receive scholarships is $23,559 for a family of four.
+More than 90.6 percent of AAA scholarships are distributed to children at or below 200 percent of poverty.
 Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
-Parents, who find their children in these circumstances and care about their future, look for viable options.
-They seek an atmosphere that challenges their child to reverse inadequate learning and/or social patterns and the potential lifelong negative impact.
-They wish to change their child’s learning environment, acquaintances, and the unfortunate predictable outcomes associated with school failure.
+Parents, who find their children in these circumstances and are concerned about their future, look for viable options.
+They seek an atmosphere that challenges their child and will reverse inadequate learning, social patterns, and the potential lifelong negative impact.
+They wish to change their child’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.